 Known as “Glory’s Last Shot,” the PGA Championship will tee off at Quail Hollow Club in Charlotte (NC), and will present the final chance for a player to join Sergio Garica, Brooks Koepka, and Jordan Spieth as a major winner this season.

 Before we get there, here are 10 interesting facts and figures to know about the PGA Championship.

 A golf enthusiast, Wanamaker was a driving force behind the creation of the PGA of America and had put up the money to hold the first PGA Championship.
 The massive trophy weighs an incredible 27 pounds.

-The first PGA Championship was played in 1916 and was was a Match Play format.
-This lasted up until 1957, where after the PGA of America decided to alter the format to Stroke Play as they had lost money and were also being pressured by the TV broadcasters to alter the format so that the big names would contend on Sunday rather than just two players fighting it out in the final.
+The first PGA Championship was played in 1916 and was was a Match Play format up until 1957.
+The PGA of America decided to alter the format to a Stroke Play format to ensure more big names were in the mix on Sundays to satisfy the demands of its new TV broadcast partners, rather than just two players fighting it out in the final.